pszufe/OSMToolset.jl/README.md

   12 │ way       1052438049  9672086211  42.3624  -71.0878  parking  surface
                                                               10 rows omitted
 ```
 This data can be further processed in many ways.
-For example [here](https://pszufe.github.io/OSMToolset.jl/dev/visualize/) is a sample code that performs vizualisation
+For example [here](https://pszufe.github.io/OSMToolset.jl/dev/visualize/) is a sample code that performs POI vizualisation

 ## Spatial attractiveness processing